HasanOmar1/Kiraz/README.md

 - Navigation bar to move to a different page.
 - The site is fully responsive.
 - Used one generic modal for the whole site.
+- You can use the search bar to search for products.

 ---